 While these dogs are smaller, they are not necessarily easier to care for than other dogs.
 Their temperament and exercise needs can make them one of the more difficult breeds, so we typically only recommend them for experienced dog owners.

 You may be able to find this mixed breed in an animal shelter.
 They aren’t terribly common, but it is completely possible.
-When you do find them at an animal shelter, you can expect to pay anything from $100 to $300.
 Typically, these organizations are not-for-profit.
 Most of the time, they only charge in accordance with the care that the dog needs to receive.

 Temperament & Intelligence of the Chi-Poo